jeka-dev/javafx-plugin/README.md

 # JavaFX plugin for JeKa

-Build and run JavaFX application from source.
-This plugins adapts the `Project` KBean wto make JavaFX setup a breeze.
+Build and run a JavaFX application from the source.
+This plugin adapts the `Project` KBean to simplify the JavaFX setup process.

 ## Features

-- Declare simple JavaFX dependencies, the plugin will setup native dependencies for you.
+- Use basic JavaFX dependencies; the plugin automatically manages native setup for you.
-- Handle JavaFX module management to let JavaFX execute from source code
-- Run everywhere without needing to package the application
+- Manage JavaFX modules/kit behind the scene.
+- Run JavaFX apps on any platform directly from a Git repo, no packaging needed.

 ## How to Use

-Import the plugin from maven and activate in your *jeka.properties* file.
+Import the plugin and activate it in your *jeka.properties* file.

-Mentioning the JavaFX version is optional, as per default, it will use the same version that the project or running JDK.
+Specifying the JavaFX version is optional.
+By default, it uses the version of the project's JDK or the running JDK.

 ```properties
 jeka.classpath=dev.jeka:javafx-plugin:0.11.55-0